 Mississippi Breaks Ground And Allows Prayer Back In Their Public Schools [POLL]

 As a young child I remember very vividly reciting the Pledge of Allegiance and also morning prayer.
 When you talk about the “good old days” those are visions that come to my mind.
-Of course those are things that have been taken away but Mississippi has decided otherwise.
+Of course those are things that have been taken away, but Mississippi has decided otherwise.

 First and foremost though, why was the Pledge of Allegiance axed?
 Because of the words “under God.”
 It’s based on our country and the fact that we are Americans who proudly belong to the United States of America.

-Having an open mind, I have always thought no matter what side of the fence you are on with the bible, “In God We Trust” is in everyone’s pocket; atheist or not.
+Having an open mind, I have always thought that no matter what side of the fence you are on with the bible, “In God We Trust” is in everyone’s pocket; atheist or not.
 Show me an atheist who doesn’t have at least a penny in his or her pocket.

 From a penny to a $100 bill, “In God We Trust” is clearly marked on every unit of U.S.Currency.
 If it’s good enough for our money, by golly it’s good enough for our schools.